matteo14c/HaploCoV/README.md

 ### Assigning Pango Lineages
 linDefMut50 in the current github repository provides a complete list of defining allele variants for all the lineages included in the Pango nomenclature.
 Feel free to use that file if you need to assign to Pango.
 The file is updated on a weekly basis.

+### Assigning Haplogroups as defined in Chiara et al 2021
+HaploDefMut in the current github repository provides a complete list of defining allele variants for all haplogroups identified by the method described in Chiara el al 2021.
+Feel free to use that file if you need to assign genomes according to that system.
+The file is updated on a weekly basis.

 ### Options
-assign.pl takes the following options: stored in the --outdir that you specified to align.pl.
-The script currently accept two main parametes:
+assign.pl takes the following options:

 * *---dfile*: input file list of SARS-CoV-2 lineages/sub lineages along with characteristic mutations
 * *--metafile*: a metdata file in HaploCov format
 * *--out*: the name of the ouput file (defaults to **ASSIGNED_out.tsv**)